RemoveMyWaste/RemoveMyWaste-android/README.md

 1) VCS > Git > Commit (Ctrl+K)
 2) Select the top-most option (In my version of android studio, it was "Unversioned Files").
 3) Write a commit message.
 Click Commit.
-4) There might be errors that you can review.
-I recommend just committing.
+4) There might be errors that you can optionally review.

 ### To push to the master branch after commit